vhula/easy-game-notes/README.md

 his hand better or worse, and collecting money in the pot.

-    * Make him fold his equity share in the pot (exception: if the villian is likely to bluff AND our hand is string enough to call a potential bluff).
+    * Make him fold his equity share in the pot (exception: if the villian is likely to bluff AND our hand is strong enough to call a potential bluff).

-    * The Dead Money more than compensate for the times we are called and lose.
+    * The Dead Money more than compensates for the times we are called and lose.

 ## Preflop Hand Ranges and Postflop equities